 During the fifty-five year history of the whaling industry in the area, the gun and the whaleboats were probably the most significant items introduced into the Inuit material culture.
 The gun ensured more individual success while hunting and therefore contributed to the independence of the Inuit.
 The sale of the whaleboats, which required a small crew, encouraged the need for cooperation.
 The year round contact with the whalers wintering in the Bay had a more far-reaching impact than the previous two hundred years when contact with explorers looking for the Northwest Passage had been very infrequent and for short periods of time.
 By the time whaling drew to a close in 1915, the life of the Inuit along the northwest coast of Hudson Bay had been greatly altered by this prolonged contact, which resulted in the incorporation of many aspects of the Euro-American culture.

-An Inuit elder in Chesterfield Inlet recalled her father, one of the most renowned on the coast; “probably worked for the Americans”, and believes that when she was a child her father travelled with the American whaling captain George Comer.
+An Inuit elder Maria Teresa Krako in Chesterfield Inlet recalled her father Qimuksiraaq, one of the most renowned on the coast; “probably worked for the Americans”, and believes that when she was a child her father travelled with the American whaling captain George Comer.
 The Beaver article of The Wreck of the ‘FINBACK’ by W. O. Douglas, Mr Douglas sailed into the Arctic in 1916 and served there for 17 years, first with the RNWMP and then with the Hudson’s Bay Company.
 Read his account of The Wreck of the ‘FINBACK’.
+In earlier days, once ship was seen in the distance upon arrival, some people would be heard yell, ship! in Inuktitut, umiarjuaraapiik!

 Photo by J. D. Moodie.